RafaelTeran/bachelor-thesis-haskell/README.md

 ## Examples and Results

-These are some examples extracted form the PDF of the complete thesis (in spanish) and using ghci.
+These are some examples extracted form the PDF of the complete project (in spanish) and using ghci.

 #### Naive Bayes Classifier: